A judge’s unusual timing may keep Sarah Palin’s legal hopes alive

 It’s not uncommon for a judge to decide a lawsuit is meritless and throw it out, but the timing here was key.
 Typically, a judge either dismisses a case and sends the jury home without having to deliberate, or waits until they have reached a verdict before making the dismissal public.
 By making his announcement in the middle of deliberations on Monday, Rakoff baffled legal observers — and may have breathed new life into a lawsuit he first tried to end more than four years ago.

 “I think it was very unusual how the judge handled it,” said Charles Harder, the attorney who has made his name representing famous people in high-profile battles against media organizations — with successful judgments for Hulk Hogan in his invasion-of-privacy suit against the gossip site Gawker in 2016, and Melania Trump in a suit against the Daily Mail.
-Harder, who observed the trial in New York but wasn’t involved in it, added that “Jurors can be easily influenced by what the judge says and does.”
+Harder, who observed the trial in New York but wasn’t involved in it, added that “jurors can be easily influenced by what the judge says and does.”

 Rakoff, 78, has been involved in the Palin case since 2017, when the former governor of Alaska sued the Times for libel over an editorial that incorrectly suggested her political action committee helped incite a mass shooting in 2011.